-- Does the posting or hiring manager promise a large salary with minimal work or position knowledge required?
-Remember: if it sounds too good to be true, it probably is.
+- Does the posting or hiring manager promise a large salary with minimal work required?
+If it seems to good to be true, it probably is.

-- Does the hiring manager communicate with you from a personal email address or an address that does not match the company name?
-If the company/employer is a small or family-run business, personal email addresses may be used, however, hiring managers and recruiters working on behalf of a well-known company will always have access to an official company email address.
-If the hiring manager or recruiter contacts you from a personal email address, there may be cause for concern.
+- Does the hiring manager use a personal email address or an address that does not match the company name?
+Hiring managers and recruiters will always use an official company email address.
+If you are contacted from a personal email address, there may be cause for concern.

 - Has the company sent you a large check and requested you cash it using your personal account?
-Legitimate companies will never ask you to cash or deposit a check using your personal bank account.
-If you cash a check against your account and that check bounces, the money is taken from your account.
-If an employer asks you to cash a check against your personal bank account, stop communicating with the company immediately.
+An employer will never ask you to cash or deposit a check using your personal bank account.
+If an employer asks you to cash a check against your personal bank account, stop all communication immediately.

-If any of the warning signs come up as a result of your application to a position in LionSHARE, please notify CCE immediately so we can investigate.
-We can be reached at 212-854-9167 or email@example.com.
+If any of these warning signs come up in your job search, notify CCE immediately so we can help investigate.
+Call us at 212-854-9167 or firstname.lastname@example.org.

-Resources for Reporting Suspicious Employers & Fraudulent Job Postings
+Resources for Reporting Suspicious Employers and Fraudulent Job Postings

-- Columbia University Public Safety is available to assist Columbia University students, faculty and staff 24/7.
-Please contact Public Safety's emergency line if you feel you are in immediate danger.
-Otherwise, use Public Safety's non-emergency line to report incidents that do not pose an immediate threat to you or the campus community.
+- Columbia University Public Safety.
+Please contact Public Safety’s emergency line (212-854-5555) if you feel you are in immediate danger.
+Use the non-emergency line to report incidents that do not pose an immediate threat ( 212-854-2797).

-- Federal Bureau of Investigation Internet Crime Complaint (IC3) accepts Internet crime complaints from victims or third parties, and provides instructions on how to file a complaint.
+- Federal Bureau of Investigation Internet Crime Complaint Unit accepts reports of job scams and provides instructions for filing a complaint.